Pitt Meadows, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-If you visit the Pitt Meadows Museum and Archives, wear museum-appropriate clothing and take:
+If you go to the Pitt Meadows Museum and Archives, wear museum-appropriate clothing and take:

 October

-Traveling to Pitt Meadows in October, you will notice that it is relatively cool and very dry with almost no rain.
-Daytime temperatures are in the low 50s F (mid 10s C).
+If you visit Pitt Meadows during October, you are likely to notice that it is relatively cool and very dry with almost no rain.
+Temperatures tend to hover around the low 50s F (mid 10s C) during the day, while at night they can dip into the low 40s F (single digits C).
+Humidity is generally between 70 and 80% during the day.

 What to wear/what to pack: